Beer4Ever83/ipytv/README.md

 # IPyTV
-A python library to parse IPTV playlists in the M3U Plus format.
+A python3 library to parse IPTV playlists in the M3U Plus format.

-## Index (table of contents)
-TO BE DONE

 ## M3U Plus and IPTV